QubesOS/qubes-doc/InstallationGuide.md

 -   Virtualized try icons might look incorrectly directly for some apps.
 This problem seems to vanish whenever the app refreshes the icon.

+-   If using a wired connection in netvm, it might not come up properly after suspend/resume.
+One may need to manually do ` ifconfig eth0 down; ifconfig eth0 up` in netvm after resume.

 Getting Help
 ------------